Have fun – party together – meet new people

 if you were harassed, touched or raped…

-…then do come to the Security Point.
+…then come to the Safe Space.

-SECURITY POINT FOR WOMEN AND GIRLS
+SAFE SPACE FOR WOMEN AND GIRLS

-daily from 6 p.m. to 1 a.m., additionally, every Saturday from 3 p.m. to 1 a.m.
+Hours are Weekdays from 6 p.m. to 1 a.m., as well as Fridays/Saturdays/Sundays and October 2nd and 3rd from 3.30 p.m. to 1 a.m.